Constraining meV Axion Dark Matter with ALMA Observations of the Galactic Center Magnetar SGR 1745-2900: Observations, Data Reduction, and Analysis

-The reduced cube fits were analyzed as follows.
+The reduced data cubes were analyzed as follows.
 From the calibrated data cubes we extracted spectra at the position of the magnetar SGR~1745$-$2900 (ON) using astrometry data \cite{10.1093/mnras/stx1439} and at several nearby positions chosen to sample the local background (OFF).
 See Fig. \ref{Fig_1} (top).
 The OFF spectra were averaged to form a reference $\langle$OFF$\rangle$, and the magnetar spectrum was differenced as DIFF $=$ ON $-$ $\langle$OFF$\rangle$.
 This subtraction removed large-scale GC emission and instrumental baselines while preserving narrow features at the source position.
 A high-pass filter was then applied to DIFF to suppress any residual continuum structure on $\gtrsim$1~GHz scales—Fig. \ref{Fig_1} (bottom).
 Within each SPW, a rolling median–absolute–deviation estimator was used to characterize the local noise per channel.
-These values were combined with a global rms to set adaptive clipping thresholds and construct per-channel weights, ensuring that regions affected by residual lines or artifacts contributed less to the analysis.
-Matched filtering was performed channel by channel using Gaussian kernels, with widths set by the expected axion-induced linewidth scaling with particle mass—$\Delta\nu/\nu \sim \Omega_* r_c \varepsilon^2/c$, with $r_c$ being the conversion altitude, $\varepsilon$ the eccentricity for an oblique rotator at which the intersection of a plane perpendicular to the rotation axis with the conversion surface is projected an ellipse, and $c$ the speed of light \cite{PhysRevD.102.023504, PhysRevLett.125.171301}.
+These values were combined with a global root mean square (rms) to set adaptive clipping thresholds and construct per-channel weights, ensuring that regions affected by residual lines or artifacts contributed less to the analysis.
+Matched filtering was performed channel by channel using Gaussian kernels, with widths set by the expected axion-induced linewidth scaling with particle mass, $\Delta\nu/\nu \sim \Omega_* r_c \varepsilon^2/c$, where $r_c$ is the conversion altitude, $\varepsilon$ characterizes the eccentricity of the resonant-conversion geometry for an oblique rotator, and $c$ is the speed of light \cite{PhysRevD.102.023504, PhysRevLett.125.171301}.
 Each channel was fit with a weighted generalized least-squares regression that included a constant offset term, which accounts for any residual baseline level.
 For channels passing minimal coverage requirements—$>$70\% unmasked—, the fit returned an amplitude, its $1\sigma$ uncertainty, and the matched-filter signal-to-noise ratio (SNR).
 When the fitted amplitude was non-positive, a one-sided 95\% confidence upper limit was reported.
 Quality-control diagnostics confirmed that $\sim$80\% of all channels were retained after masking and filtering, with 163 frequency bins masked and ruled out for science—135.149–135.493\,GHz (45 bins), 136.480–136.738\,GHz (36), 146.828–147.250\,GHz (56), and 148.936–149.155\,GHz (26)—, and that the matched-filter SNR distribution was centered at zero with unit variance (mean $\mu \approx 0.02$; standard deviation $\sigma \approx 1.01$), consistent with Gaussian noise—Fig. \ref{Fig_2}.
 Median $1\sigma$ flux uncertainties per SPW were in the range $(3.5$–$4.6)\times10^{-5}$~Jy, corresponding to $\sim 40$–$50 \,\upmu$Jy/beam sensitivities when averaged over each SPW.
 See Table \ref{TableII}.
 No significant positive excesses in the SNR above $3.5\sigma$ were found, while the final product is a frequency-dependent upper-limit spectrum that can be used to constrain narrow axion-induced features in the SGR 1745--2900 environment.